A show about home, migration and belonging

 In June 2018, Olympias Music and Our Migration Story received funding to conduct 6 weeks of oral history, interview and writing workshops at Dean Trust Ardwick secondary school, led by Sundeep Lidher (Cambridge University; Runnymede Trust), Prof. Claire Alexander (Manchester University; Our Migration Story), Jenni Vickers (Ahmed Iqbal Ullah Education Trust) and Helen Pidd (The Guardian).
 95% of the pupils were from BAME backgrounds.
 The result was 60 unique family histories, researched and written by the pupils there.

-In May 2019, Olympias Music was awarded £22,650 from Arts Council England to develop the musical substance of the work, through workshops with the pupils at DTA, alongside Manchester poet, Shamshad Khan, critically acclaimed Manchester five-piece, Kabantu, contemporary music group, the Vonnegut Collective and composers, James Whittle and Hayley Suviste.
+In May 2019, Olympias Music was awarded £22,650 from Arts Council England to develop the musical substance of the work, through workshops with the pupils at DTA, directed by Emma Doherty, alongside Manchester poet, Shamshad Khan, critically acclaimed Manchester five-piece, Kabantu, contemporary music group, the Vonnegut Collective and composers, James Whittle and Hayley Suviste.
 Two performances of the work will took place at The Niamos Radical Arts Centre in June 2020, followed by an additional performance at the Royal Northern College of Music in October as part of New Music Manchester.

 Project Team and Cast